Bud Rot in Weed: What It is and How to Avoid It

 Symptoms of Botrytis Cinerea

 These initial symptoms become more pronounced as the infection spreads internally, affecting adjoining bract leaves and expanding rapidly within a week.
-As the infection progresses, decay reaches deeper within the inflorescence, eventually leading to the appearance of gray-brown spore masses characteristic of botrytis under humid conditions.
+As the disease progresses, decay reaches deeper within the inflorescence, eventually leading to the appearance of gray-brown spore masses characteristic of botrytis under humid conditions.

 In some instances, the stem may also get infected, especially where a side branch has broken off or on the main stem where buds are attached.
 Among the Botrytis species, B. cinerea is the most virulent, causing the most severe bud rot.3